 Prior to joining Crowell & Moring, Ashley was a Trial Attorney for the United States Department of Justice where she served as lead counsel on a number of federal appeals and participated in numerous trials involving claims of upwards of $1 billion.
 Ashley received the Assistant Attorney General's "Rookie of the Year" Award for exceptional performance while with the Department.
 She also clerked on the Independent Counsel investigation of Department of Interior Secretary Babbitt and for the United States Attorney's Office for the District of Columbia.

 Ashley served two terms as co-chair of the Steering Committee for the Criminal Law and Individual Rights Section of the D.C.
-Bar and remains a member of the committee, a position for which Ashley was elected twice by her peers.
-She also is a co-chair of the Environmental Crimes Subcommittee of the American Bar Association's White Collar Crime Committee.
-She graduated magna cum laude and with honors from Georgetown University where she was nominated for the Rhodes Scholarship.
-She received her law degree cum laude from Georgetown University Law Center where she was a research assistant to White Collar Criminal Law professor Julie O'Sullivan; a member of the National Moot Court team; winner of the Weschler First Amendment Moot Court Competition; recipient of the graduate awards for both commercial law and appellate litigation; and an editor to The Tax Lawyer.
+Bar, a position for which Ashley was elected twice by her peers.
+She is a co-chair of the Environmental Crimes Subcommittee of the American Bar Association's White Collar Crime Committee and a member of The Barristers.
+She graduated magna cum laude and with honors from Georgetown University.
+She received her law degree cum laude from Georgetown University Law Center where she was a member of the National Moot Court team; winner of the Weschler First Amendment Moot Court Competition; recipient of the graduate awards for both commercial law and appellate litigation; and an editor to The Tax Lawyer.
 Ashley also received the International Trial Lawyer's Award for her representation of indigent defendants in the Fourth Circuit and is a member of the Phi Beta Kappa honors society.

 Ashley is admitted to the U.S. Supreme Court.
 The U.S. Court of Appeals for the Fourth and Federal Circuits, the U.S. District Court for Eastern District of New York, and the U.S. Court of Federal Claims are among the federal courts in which Ashley has argued.
 Ashley most recently completed a five-week jury trial in a white collar matter in the U.S. District Court for the District of Maryland.